AlibabaCloudDocs/cas/intl.en-US/Buy Certificates/Select and purchase certificates.md

     -   **Duration Purchased**: The validity period of a certificate, which is up to two years.
     **Note:**

     -   The validity period of an SSL certificate is one or two years.
 The validity period varies with the certificate type.
 Before your certificate expires, you must renew it and apply for the renewed certificate.
 Then, you can install the renewed certificate on your web servers.
-For more information, see [Renewal upon expiration](/intl.en-US/Refund/Renewal upon expiration.md).
+For more information, see [Manual renewal](/intl.en-US/Renew Certificates/Manual renewal.md).
 If you select one year, your certificate must undergo the application, approval, and installation processes once a year.
 If you select two years, the processes must be taken every two years.
 If you want to reduce the number of approval processes, select two years.
     -   The validity period of a certificate starts after the certificate is approved.
-    -   For security purposes, you can only select one year for **Free DV SSL** and **Wildcard DV SSL** certificates.
 7. Click **Buy Now** to complete the payment.